abel8260/abel8260/README.md

 ---

-- 🔭 I’m currently working on ps-do-it-for-backlog :wink:
+- 🔭 I’m currently working on a new type of design pattern :wink:
-- 🌱 I’m currently learning scrum;
+- 🌱 I’m currently learning laravel  ;
 - 💬 Ask me about anything related to html and css.
 - ⚡ Fun fact: I :heart: :dog:s